 Under HIPAA’s protocols, any security issues that may arise must be resolved within forty-eight hours.
 It’s crucial to review the troubleshooting processes of IT teams maintaining the site, to ensure this deadline can be met efficiently.

-That’s why it’s crucial to hire a UX design company that understands the ins and outs of the Health Insurance Portability & Accountability Act, addressing both the nuances of the law and the broader development strategy.
+That’s why it’s crucial to hire a UX design and development company that understands the ins and outs of HIPAA, addressing both the nuances of the law and the broader development strategy.

-While the primary reason for adhering to HIPAA’s regulations is obvious—it’s the law—it’s also beneficial to the user experience of healthcare software.
-Oftentimes sites that don’t fall under the jurisdiction of HIPAA will still comply to the law, if only because it’s good practice.
+While the primary reason for adhering to HIPAA regulations is obvious—it’s the law—it’s also beneficial to the user experience of healthcare software.
+Oftentimes sites that don’t fall under the jurisdiction of HIPAA will still comply with the law, if only because it’s good practice.

-If you’re interested in how Codal can upgrade your healthcare software, reach out to us.
-With nearly a decade of industry experience, we’re award-winning experts when it comes to UX design in the healthcare space.
+If you’re interested in how Codal can upgrade your healthcare software or improve your web presence, reach out to us.
+With over a decade of industry experience, we’re award-winning experts when it comes to UX design and development in the healthcare space.